schoeberl/one-way-shared-memory/simulation/README.md

 The `doit` target is for PC-based simulation. `RUNONPATMOS` must not be defined.

 The `onpatmos` target is for running on patmos.
-You need to insert one line in the main patmos make file:
-  $(BUILDDIR)/onewaysim-target.elf: onewaysim-common.c onewaysim.h
-`RUNONPATMOS` must be defined.